lsiepel/openhab-addons/bundles/org.openhab.binding.somfytahoma/README.md

 - gateways (gateway status)
 - gates (control gate, get state)
 - roller shutters (UP, DOWN, STOP control of a roller shutter).
 IO Homecontrol devices are allowed to set exact position of a shutter (0-100%)
 - blinds (UP, DOWN, STOP control of a blind).
-IO Homecontrol devices are allowed to set exact position of a blinds (0-100%) as well as orientation of slats (0-100%)
+IO Homecontrol devices are allowed to set exact position of a blind (0-100%) as well as orientation of slats (0-100%)
 - screens (UP, DOWN, STOP control of a screen).
 IO Homecontrol devices are allowed to set exact position of a screen (0-100%)
 - garage doors (UP, DOWN, STOP control of a garage door).
 IO Homecontrol devices are allowed to set exact position of a garage door (0-100%)
 - awnings (UP, DOWN, STOP control of an awning).
 IO Homecontrol devices are allowed to set exact position of an awning (0-100%)